-Independently audited financial reports are prepared annually in conformity with generally accepted accounting principles for educational institutions.
-The annual audit report is generally available about six months after the June 30 close of each fiscal year.
-The following tables contain data abstracted from financial statements prepared by the District's former independent auditor, Vavrinek, Trine, Day & Co., LLP, Certified Public Accountants ("VTD"), Pleasanton, California, for fiscal years 2014-15 through 2017-18, and by the District's current independent auditor, Eide Bailly LLP ("Eide Bailly"), San Ramon, California, for fiscal year 2018-19.
+The following tables contain data abstracted from financial statements prepared by the District's former independent auditor, Vavrinek, Trine, Day & Co., LLP, Pleasanton, California ("VTD"), for fiscal years 2015-16 through 2017-18, and by the District's current independent auditor, Eide Bailly LLP, San Ramon, California ("Eide Bailly"), for fiscal years 2018-19 and 2019-20.
 On July 22, 2019, VTD joined Eide Bailly.

-VTD and Eide Bailly have not been requested to consent to the use or to the inclusion of their respective reports in this Official Statement, and they have not audited or reviewed this Official Statement.
-The District is required by law to adopt its audited financial statements after a public meeting to be conducted no later than January 31 following the close of each fiscal year.
+VTD and Eide Bailly have not been requested to consent to the use or to the inclusion of their respective reports in this Official Statement, and they have not audited nor reviewed this Official Statement.

-The table on the following page sets forth the statement of revenues, expenditures and changes in fund balances for the District's general fund for the fiscal years 2014-15 through 2018-19.
+The table on the following page sets forth the statement of revenues, expenditures and changes in fund balances for the District's general fund for fiscal years 2015-16 through 2019-20.

-SAN RAMON VALLEY UNIFIED SCHOOL DISTRICT (Contra Costa County, California) Statement of General Fund Revenues, Expenditures and Changes in Fund Balance Fiscal Years 2014-15 through 2018-19
+SAN RAMON VALLEY UNIFIED SCHOOL DISTRICT (Contra Costa County, California) Statement of General Fund Revenues, Expenditures and Changes in Fund Balance Fiscal Years 2015-16 through 2019-20